roboseb/personal-website/README.md

     Lost a game of Hearthstone in legend today because my phone is ass.
 Literally missed out on swinging with a minion with 32 attack cause my phone just said to me, "Not today!"

+October 28th, 2022

+    So technically one day left.
+I don't think I'll have this done to a satisfactory level within that timeframe, so I'll just add it to the other projects I need clean up early next month.

 --To-Do--